 (1) Students can submit a paper instead of a midterm exam.
 The description of the paper topic is below.
 We think you’ll get a lot out of the exercise, but be warned it will probably involve more work than preparation for the exam will.
-If you opt to do the paper and then decide at the last minute that you can’t, you can always take the midterm.
-However, if you do not turn in a paper topic and an outline by March 8 and receive instructor permission by March 10 you cannot select the paper option.
+If opt to do the paper and then decide at the last minute that you can’t, you can always take the midterm.
+However, if you do not turn in a paper topic by March 3, and an outline by March 10, you cannot select the paper option.

-(2) March 8: Notify the instructors by either via email or in office hours of your intention to do a paper.
-Please include your paper topic and a paragraph proposal:
+(2) March 3: Notify the instructors by either via email or in office hours of your intention to do a paper.
+Please include a include your paper topic and a paragraph proposal.

 (a) short (3/4 page) outline